GLEAM4

 - GLEAM4.1b (soon to be available): global dataset spanning the 21-year period from 2003 (January 1st) to 2023 (December 31st).
 The dataset is based on satellite data

-For more detailed information, users are directed to the readme file on the server, Miralles et al. (in prep.), and the FAQ section
+For more detailed information, users are directed to the readme file on the server, Miralles et al. (in review), and the FAQ section

 Downloads